MicrosoftDocs/azure-docs-powershell/azps-9.2.0/Az.Maps/Get-AzMapsAccountKey.md

 A key is used to authenticate and authorize access to the Maps REST APIs.
 Only one key is needed at a time; two are given to provide seamless key regeneration.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.maps/get-azmapsaccountkey) for up-to-date information.

 ## SYNTAX

 ```